 In order to apply for a degree programme in English, a very good command of English has to be proven.
 The following certificates are accepted:

-- Local University entrance certificates from one of the following countries: Australia, Ireland, Canada, New Zealand, USA, United Kingdom, South Africa;
+- Local University entrance certificates in one of the following countries: Australia, Ireland, Canada, New Zealand, USA, United Kingdom, South Africa;

 If you would like to apply for a programme conducted in German, you need to provide evidence of German skills.